Pre-Departure Orientation and Post-Return

 French Theatre and Immigrant Cinema (4 hours): The French Theatre portion of this course focuses on the significance of theatre in France, and particularly in Paris.
 Students attend plays in diverse theatre settings, read and discuss these plays, present on a theatre experience of their choice, and write short papers.
 The Immigrant Cinema portion of the course explores ways in which immigrant and non-immigrant African filmmakers have recreated their understanding and experience of immigration through the medium of film.
 Students visit the major immigrant community areas such as Montreuil, Strasbourg/St. Denis, and Gare du Nord.

-The cost of the program will be the equivalent to one semester of on-campus charges; tuition, fees, room and board.
-The program covers academic and educational costs including cultural events and group excursions, as well as room and board costs during the academic portion of the program.
+The program cost will be the equivalent of one semester of Earlham College tuition, fees, room and board.
+The program covers academic and educational costs, including field excursions and other group activities as well as room and board while on the academic portion of the program.
 A deposit of $350 is required after acceptance to the program, which is part of the total cost.
-Students on financial aid may carry their aid on one Earlham or GLCA-recognized off-campus study program during their college career.
+Students on financial aid may apply their aid to one Earlham or Earlham-approved off-campus program during their college career.

-Each student will need to plan for additional money to cover the trans-Atlantic travel, passport and visa fees, personal expenses such as books, and costs for the independent travel period.
+Each student should plan for additional money to cover round-trip airfare, passport and visa expenses, books, personal expenses, and costs for the independent travel period.
 A passport and visa is required for travel to France.

 Undergraduate students of all academic backgrounds and majors in good standing with the college may apply.
 Students on academic or disciplinary probation are not eligible to apply or participate.
 Students must have completed French 120 or one course at the 200 or 300 level at Earlham by the beginning of the program.
 Majors from all disciplines are encouraged to apply.
 Final selection of participants will be made by a student and faculty committee.